reboottime/Agentic-AI/ai-agents-python/module3/README.md

       > the action as my next message.
       >
       > Ask me for the first task to perform.
-- Code Architecture Practice
+- [ ] Code Architecture Practice: Building a Simple Agent Framework
   - [x] 05.
 Modular AI Agent Design
     - insights:  GAME Component are what change from none agent to another while core loop stays the same.
     - actions define what agent can do, think of them as the agent's toolkit
+      - architecture questions:
+        - [x] In `Action` class,  why do we need the parameters property on `Action` if the`execute` function accept `args`.
+As the `parameters` is a json schema that defines the `args` data shape
+        - [x] environment design:
-    - [ ] [the environment design](./topics/05.modular-ai-agent-design.md#e---environment-implementation) seems strange to the previous `agent.py` practice
+          - Q:[the environment design](./topics/05.modular-ai-agent-design.md#e---environment-implementation) seems strange to the previous `agent.py` practice.
+          - A: execute an action within an environment, this code pattern also makes sense conceptually.
-  - [ ] 06.
-Agent Loop Customization
+  - [x] 06.
+Agent Loop Customization.
+See dependency [injection pattern](https://stackoverflow.com/questions/130794/what-is-dependency-injection) is heavily used in the sample code
-  - [ ] 07.
+  - [x] 07.
 Implementing GAME in Code
-  - [ ] 08.
+  - [x] 08.
 Try Out the Agent Framework
-  - [ ] 09.
+  - [x] 09.
 How Your Agent Communicates with the LLM: The Agent Language
+    - why we need it : This component serves as the translator between our structured agent components and the language model’s input/output format.
   - [ ] 10.
 Putting It All Together: Document Your Code with a README Agent